The elongation and reduction of the area of metal materials can provide specific insights into the characteristics of the materials.

-Elongation is a broad concept, which includes: maximum force total elongation (uniform elongation), elongation after fracture, yield point elongation, maximum force plastic elongation, total fracture elongation, etc. Each of these parameters reflects different material characteristics.
+Elongation is a broad concept that encompasses various parameters such as maximum force total elongation (uniform elongation), elongation after fracture, yield point elongation, maximum force plastic elongation, total fracture elongation, etc. Each of these parameters reflects different material characteristics.

 1. Test accuracy of elongation

 Elongation is a conventional testing item for metal materials in third-party testing agencies.
-The tensile test of metal materials is carried out using a microcomputer-controlled universal testing machine, and the elongation of materials is calculated by measuring the permanent deformation of material fracture.
+The tensile test for metal materials is conducted using a microcomputer-controlled universal testing machine.
+The elongation of materials is determined by measuring the permanent deformation of the material at fracture.

 1. Select the appropriate test method according to the type of materials tested.

-Other parameters such as yield point elongation, maximum force total elongation, etc. can be tested with a clamping extensometer.
+Other parameters, such as yield point elongation, maximum force, total elongation, etc., can be tested with a clamping extensometer.

 2. Select the appropriate extensometer.